click to hide/show image |

 Tarot as spiritual tool

-To those familiar with Tarot, it may seem a little odd that I used the stone carving of Adam and Eve at the Tree of Knowledge of Good and Evil as my entry point (click on the heading above to view the image).
+To those familiar with Tarot, it may seem a little odd that I used the stone carving of Adam and Eve at the Tree of Knowledge of Good and Evil as my entry point.

-If there is something about Tarot that is fantastic, is that is allows ever more deeper reflections into the realm of symbolism.
+If there is something about Tarot that is of high merit and praise, it is that is allows ever deeper reflections into the realm of symbolism.
 A symbol, and especially a sacred symbol, is one that always points beyond itself, and yet also binds itself to that to which it points.
 It therefore has, to be sure, a literal meaning that is as real as its allegorical, its pure symbolic, and its spiritual referents.

 The five 'suits' of Tarot